 not happen or if it is incorrect and you have paid too much tax, you should

 contact your regional Revenue office to claim a refund - see 'Where to apply'

 You must declare the fact that you have received such a lump sum on your

-annual return of income to the Revenue Commissioners.
+annual return of income to Revenue.

 There is more detailed information in Revenue's leaflet Lump Sum Payments on